“Would you,” asks Jamil, “travel for love to meet a man you’ve never met before?”

 Jamil, a well built man with a flair for the dramatics falls dead silent but only to heighten my interest and spike my anxiety.

 He methodically loosens his grip on the handlebar of his swanky new motorcycle, we slow down.
-We’re now cruising at around 50km/h on a tarmaced open road with no other vehicles in sight.
+We’re now cruising at around 50Kmh on a tarmaced open road with no other vehicles in sight.
 I instinctively crane my neck every which way, from the back of his motorcycle taking in this new environment.

 Just a few minutes ago, we were in a town; bustling with huddled cliques of men on motorcycles and rickshaw.
 Now all that is quickly replaced by liquid, fresh air that bathes us as we cruise by and clusters of tall palm and coconut trees and endless road.

-This is my very first solo trip outside my home town of Nairobi, 558 KM away.
+This is my first solo travel outside my home town of Nairobi, 558 KM away.
 In one of the most beautiful beach towns on earth, enchanting Watamu.
 In all honesty, solo travel was never the plan, the sheer fear of being alone in a new environment has always weaned my opinions of adventure; the possibility of new experiences.

 Often when I have contemplated solo travel, my mind has assaulted me with anxiety and unsettling questions like; What if I fall sick?
 What if I get robbed?
 Bored? … What if ….